ChristoferVilander/ChristoferVilander/README.md

-### Hey 👋
+👋 Hey there!

 Welcome to my GitHub Page.
-I'm a PO for a European eCommerce Site, who occasionally writes a line of code or two, preferably HTML, CSS and JavaScript, but I'm currently digging into .Net / C#.
-Here you'll mostly find repositories of different stuff I created out of "experimental" purpose, basically just to learn a bit more about how the web works, piece by piece.
+I'm a Product Owner for a European Retailer who during my spare time, like to digg into coding, particularly in HTML, CSS, and JavaScript.
+Lately, I've been diving into the world of .Net / C#.
+Here, you'll find repositories born out of experimentation – my way of unraveling the intricacies of the web, one piece at a time.

-#### Get in touch
+#### Let's Connect
 Twitter: @c_vilander
 Blog: christofervilander.se

+Feel free to explore, and don't hesitate to reach out.
+Cheers! 🚀